TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 It's important to bear in mind that each invocation of the above runs in a separate, completely isolated, container and so outside the `/app` directory which is bind mounted to our local directory, the file-systems are transitory and independent of one another.

-Being able to run a shell within our app container can be the key to avoiding a lot of frustrating workflow issues when working in a docker development environment.
+Being able to run a shell within our app container can be the key to avoiding a lot of frustrating workflow issues when working in a Docker based development environment.

 A great example is when upgrading a Rails version.
 The workflow is typically:

-* Update the version of GEM1 within the Gemfile
+* Update the version of GEM1 within the `Gemfile`
 * Execute `bundle update GEM1`
 * Look to see which dependency issues are raised
-* Update the Gemfile again
+* Update the `Gemfile` again
 * etc etc

 This can be slow and painful if a separate `docker-compose run app ...` is required every time.
 Instead we can use `docker-compose run app bash` once and then iterate within that container as many times as we want.
 Once it works we simply jump out of the container and execute `docker-compose build` to persist the new gems to the image.